Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 ## Optimization
+### Unconstrained Problem
-**Unconstrained Problem**: Apply the gradient-based optimization, and the standard steepest descent algorithm: $x \leftarrow x - \eta\ \nabla f(x)$
+Apply the gradient-based optimization, and the standard steepest descent algorithm: $x \leftarrow x - \eta\ \nabla f(x)$

+### Constrained Problem
-**Constrained Problem**: Lagrangin
+Lagrangin
 * In low-dimensioanl space, local minima are common
 * In higher dimensional spaces, local minima are rare and saddle points are exponetially more common

+### Empirical Risk Minimization
-**Empirical Risk Minimization**: The expectation is taken over the true underlying distribution, so the risk is a form of generalization error.
+The expectation is taken over the true underlying distribution, so the risk is a form of generalization error.
 Since we know the distribution from training set, it would be solved by an optimization algorithm.
 1. Overfitting: model with high capacity can simply memorize the training set.
 2. Some loss functions are not feasible such as 0-1 loss.

 ### Gradient Descent
-The algorithm calls for updating the model parameters (weights and biases) with a small step in the direction of the gradient of the objective function that includes the terms of all the training set.
+The optimal algorithm is to minimize the cost function for updating the model parameters (weights and biases) with a small step in the direction of the gradient of the cost function that includes the terms of all the training set.

 The batch size is a hyper-parameter that defines the number of samples to work through before updating the internal model parameters.
 Think of a batch as a resampling method over one or more samples to train the model.
 At the end of the batch, the predictions are compared to the expected output variables and calculated the error.
 Then, perform Back-Propagation to improve the model.